stuartpb/petlogs/machines/stuzzy/plan.md

 ## GNOME issues

 - turn off the bell sound when at the end of an input box and hitting the arrow key trying to go past it
-- change the default monospace font to something sans, or at least something that doesn't insert ligatures, ffs
 - change the default color scheme that applies to Terminal to be dark?
 - make it so gsudo doesn't prompt me for my password, just like sudo?
+  - might need to switch to pkexec: https://unix.stackexchange.com/questions/174214/is-there-a-graphical-sudo-kdesudo-gksudo-su-to-root-tool-that-works-pas/174249
 - upstream touchpad patch in gtk+

 ## grand plan